varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 	NULL, as described under STRING, that is why we do not use NULL as the terminator.

-	Right now we only support STRING_LIST being the last argument to a function, we may relax that at a latter time.
+	STRING_LIST must be the last argument to a function and the function must not contain optional arguments.

-	If you don't want to bother with STRING_LIST, just use STRING and make sure your workspace_client and workspace_backend params are big enough.

 STRANDS
 	C-Type: ``const struct strands *``